maestre3d/dynamodb-tx-outbox-sample/README.md

 #### Dealing with duplication and disordered messages when replicating data

-As the majority of event-driven systems, messages COULD be published without a specific order and additionally, messages COULD be published more than one time _(aka.
-At-least one delivery)_.
+As the majority of event-driven systems, messages COULD be published without a specific order and additionally, messages COULD be published more than one time _(caused by At-least one message delivery)_.

 Thus, event handlers operations MUST be idempotent.
 More in deep:
 - When creating an entity/aggregate: